Bacteria that contaminate food and cause foodborne illnesses are everywhere. Follow these four basic safety tips to keep your food safe.

 - Hands that touch raw foods, such as raw meat, then touch food that will not be cooked, like salad ingredients.

-- Surfaces or cleaning cloths that touch raw foods, are not cleaned and sanitized, then touch ready-to-eat food.
+- Surfaces or cleaning cloths that touch raw foods need to be cleaned and sanitized, and then touch ready-to-eat food.

 Keep Foods out of the “Danger Zone”

 Safely Store Perishable Foods: Refrigerate or freeze foods that will spoil at room temperature.
 Keep your refrigerator between 34 °F and 40 °F and your freezer temperature at or below 0 °F. The “Danger Zone” for most foods is between 40 °F and 140 °F. Bacteria grow most rapidly in this range of temperatures, doubling in number in as little as 20 minutes.
-Discard any perishable food left out at room temperature for more than two hours.
-See the table, “Recommended Times for Refrigerator and Freezer Storage” for specific storage suggestions.
+Discard any perishable food left at room temperature for over two hours.
+See the “Recommended Times for Refrigerator and Freezer Storage” table for specific storage suggestions.

 Safely Thaw Foods: Thaw and marinate foods in the refrigerator, never on the counter.
 If thawed at room temperature, bacteria can grow in the outer layers of the food before the inside thaws.
-Proper thawing is essential to maintaining the safety, taste and texture of frozen foods.
-It affects the juiciness of meats, the texture and flavor of vegetables and fruits, and moisture level of baked goods.
+Proper thawing is essential to maintaining frozen foods’ safety, taste, and texture.
+It affects the juiciness of meats, the texture and flavor of vegetables and fruits, and the moisture level of baked goods.

 - Thick meat cuts should be thawed before cooking to retain juiciness.
-Cuts such as chops, patties and steaks that will be pre-pared by flouring or breading should be thawed before baking.
+Cuts such as chops, patties, and steaks prepared by flouring or breading should be thawed before baking.

 - Thawing foods should be placed in a shallow pan to catch drippings so that other refrigerated foods will not be contaminated with raw food juices.

 - Never thaw foods at or above room temperature (except breads and other baked goods).
-Remember food spoilage bacteria multiply most rapidly at temperatures between 40 °F and 140 °F.
+Remember, food spoilage bacteria multiply rapidly at temperatures between 40 °F and 140 °F.

-- Thaw frozen fruits, vegetables or meat in the refrigerator overnight, in a sealed freezer container.
-Foods may be thawed more quickly by immersing the sealed freezer container into cold water and changing the water frequently until food is thawed.
+- Thaw frozen fruits, vegetables, or meat in the refrigerator overnight in a sealed freezer container.
+Foods may be thawed more quickly by immersing the sealed freezer container in cold water and changing the water frequently until food is thawed.
 Foods may also be thawed in the microwave using the defrost setting.

-- If thawed in the microwave or in cold water in the sink, food must be cooked immediately after thawing.
+- Food must be cooked immediately after thawing if thawed in the microwave or in cold water in the sink.
 DO NOT thaw a food and then refrigerate to cook later.

-- When you have defrosted food for use, keep in mind that thawed frozen food is more perishable than fresh food.
+- When you have defrosted food, remember that thawed frozen food is more perishable than fresh food.

-- Thawed foods that have been at room temperature for over two hours should be discarded.
+- Thawed foods at room temperature for over two hours should be discarded.

 - Foods thawed in the refrigerator may be refrozen IF they still contain ice crystals.
-Immediately remove only the amount needed from the freezer container, remove air, reseal and return remaining food to the freezer.
+Immediately remove only the amount needed from the freezer container, remove air, reseal, and return the remaining food to the freezer.

 - Thaw bread and baked goods at room temperature in sealed freezer containers or original wrapping to avoid moisture loss.